Serang railway station: History

-In 2022, Lokal Merak heading to Rangkasbitung left this station and crashed into an odong-odong at Silebu about 5 metres from the station injuring several passengers and killing 9.
-The crossing gates has been installed at the site where the accident occurred.
+Serang Station originally had 4 lines, but now there are only 3 lines left because the 4th line has been dismantled.
+In addition to the passenger station, this station was also a loading and unloading place for freight cars, where the cargo was unloaded into a warehouse located in the corner of the station embankment.
+In addition to warehouses, Serang Station also has a water tower facility for steam locomotives.

+In the past, on the plot between Serang Station and Karangantu Station there was a Kedungcinde halt, while on the plot leading to Walantaka Station there was a Cihideung halt.
+These railway stops are no longer active.

-Building
+Building and layout

+Serang Station has 3 train lines with line 2 as a straight line.
+There is land on the former line 4 which previously functioned as a stockpile, and line 4 is the line used for loading and unloading of goods from the carriages into the warehouse building which is in the corner of the station embankment.
+Right next to this former warehouse, there is also a former water tower which was used for a steam locomotive.

 Given Serang's status as a provincial capital, the station has been a relatively important stop on the Banten railway.
 This is reflected in the more extensive facilities, such as multiple platforms and tracks.
 The station actually has four tracks, but the easternmost track is unusable, leaving only three tracks in use.

 The front of the station building faces west.
 The building stands on foundations of up to 60 centimeters from the ground.
 The station building has two main rooms: one for the train dispatcher and station master, and another for administration and ticket sale.
 Between these two is the waiting area.
 Part of the building still retains the original Dutch architecture, such as the tall doors and windows.